Our Protocol

 In tendering, Contractors will be asked to confirm they have a written Health, Safety and Welfare Policy.
 Head of Chambers will be responsible for monitoring the Health and Safety performance of the Contractor and the Contractor’s performance will be a factor in deciding whether to invite the Contractor to tender again.

-This policy will be reviewed by May 2025.
+This policy will be reviewed by September 2026.

-This procedure covers: members of chambers; pupils of chambers; mini-pupils; chamber’s staff and applicants for positions in chambers.
+This procedure covers: members of chambers; pupils of chambers; mini-pupils; chamber's staff and applicants for positions in chambers.
 This procedure is applicable to any complaint, grievance or dispute including but not limited to complaints or grievances of unfair discrimination or harassment.
 It does not apply to complaints or grievances made by clients concerning barristers or staff.
-If any of the above persons unsure which policy they should refer to, they can ask the Complaints and Grievance Officer, Mina Heung, or the Head of Legal Operations.
+If any of the above persons unsure which policy they should refer to, they can ask the Complaints and Grievance Officer, Peter Causton, or the Head of Legal Operations.

 Whitestone Chambers is committed to providing a working environment in which everyone is treated with dignity, respect and fairness.
 No one will be victimised or suffer a detriment because they raise a complaint or grievance in good faith under this procedure.

-Mina Heung is the Complaints and Grievance Officer.
+Peter Causton is the Complaints and Grievance Officer.

 A copy of this procedure, which includes the names of people who have been nominated to respond to formal and informal complaints and grievances, will be given to all Members, staff, pupils and mini-pupils, and a copy will be available on the Chambers intranet.